Thank you for the Disclaimer.

 With that Ryan bowed and the students immediately broke into applause.

 On the sidelines, Old Osmond couldn't help a merry laugh.
 "Well!
 I guess he's made things a little more difficult politically."

 Henrietta looked over to Old Osmond.
 "Just a little, but I don't believe there's too much to be worried for.
 He's a good person… if a bit eccentric."

 Ryan hugged Siesta as they and Louise descended from the stage.
-They were immediately met by Guiche and Montmorency, with Kirche and Tabitha standing back a few paces.
+They were immediately met by Guiche, Montmorency, and Katie, with Kirche and Tabitha standing back a few paces.

 "Splendid performance, Ingram!"
 Guiche congratulated, before he noticed Ryan seemed a bit off.
 "Are you all right?"

 Ryan's face was flushed and he was panting noticeably as he held Siesta tight to his side.
 Montmorency immediately recognized the restless expression as being almost identical to Guiche's when he was feeling amorous.